Kenzitron/protractor-jasmine2-html-reporter/README.md

 ### Consolidate and ConsolidateAll (optional)

-This option allow you to create diferent HTML for each test suite.
+This option allow you to create a single file for each reporter.

 <pre><code>jasmine.getEnv().addReporter(new Jasmine2HtmlReporter({
-   consolidate: true,
+   consolidate: false,
-   consolidateAll: true
+   consolidateAll: false
 }));</code></pre>

-Default is <code>false</code>
+Default is <code>true</code>

 ### CleanDestination (optional)